subhayansg/oops-concept-with-Python/README.md

 # oops-concept-with-Python
-All code under this repo is my practice materials for learning oops concepts using Python
+All codes under this repo are my practice materials for learning oops concepts using Python